susan-davis/stellar-core/EPISODES.md

 ## Want To Fit In

 - Kwom coup d'etat, linked to Harmony, simultaneous with outer colony unrest.
 Who's behind it?
+They leave with the Alliance.
-- Player and Kaur end up on opposite sides of the Union/Alliance split, to put a viewpoint inside the Alliance.
+- Player and Kaur -- or Kaur and Gurpreet? -- end up on opposite sides of the Union/Alliance split, to put a viewpoint inside the Alliance.
 - Things get worse with the Quellans (Chekov's hand weapon).
 They go to war with the Regulans, and the war gets worse.
 - Harmony takes over the Quellans.
 And the Tiberians?
 And at least one faction in the Union-Alliance dispute.